sunyshore/wordsmith/README.md

 * __Amy:__ I aided Mercy is developing the User Interface portion of our project.
 I also designed the initial look of the interface as well as created the video demo for the project.
 * __David:__ I helped on the backend and frontend.
 I hosted the backend on the a Google Cloud server using FastAPI.
 First time doing backend and server stuff.
 * __Jagrit:__ I worked on the backend of the extension.
 I coded the web scraping functionality using the requests and Beautiful Soup Python libraries to scrape semantic data about words.
 I also lended my voice to our submission video!
 * __Mercy:__ I created the interface using HTML and CSS, and coded most of the extension part of the project.
-I used .json files and Bootstrap for the first time.<br>
+I used .json files and Bootstrap for the first time.

 We'd like to thank Lukas B. and a Hack the 6ix mentor, Henry, for their guidance.

-## Demo Video
+## Media
 <div align="center">
   <a href="https://www.youtube.com/watch?v=jBviT8Y25p4"><img src="https://img.youtube.com/vi/jBviT8Y25p4/0.jpg" alt="Wordsmith Video Demo"></a>
 </div>

-## DevPost
+Click above to see a demo video of our project!

 [![Wordsmith Icon](/assets/images/image0.png "Wordsmith Icon")](https://devpost.com/software/deez-nuts-o4nbtd)
+Click above to view our Devpost page.